 A curious, good-natured, kind (and somewhat misanthropic)free-spirit :) I'd say I'm young at heart, with an old soul.
-Sensitive and socially-conscious yet playfully-irreverent and politically incorrect.
+Sensitive and socially-conscious yet playfully irreverent and politically incorrect.
 Gregarious and compassionate yet very conscious of who I spend time with (i.e. I value people with depth and sensitivity, who think outside the box, who have a variety of interests, who have an open and wild sense of humour..
-I like to avoid materialistic/pretentious/narrow-minded/dour people).
+I like to avoid materialistic/pretentious/narrow-minded/dour folks).
 I like to talk yet I'm also a really great listener.
-Overall, I'd say I'm a pretty positive, easy person to be around - friendly, funny, grounded, low-maintenance, open, adventurous, well-rounded.
+Most people would say I'm a pretty positive, easy person to be around - friendly, funny, grounded, low-maintenance, open, adventurous, well-rounded.
 I have a goofy/dark/weird sense of humour; I'm happiest when sharing it with someone similarly inclined, who's not easily judgmental.
 It comes very natural for me to shift from silly to serious - and back again, and mixed together.
-I daydream and feel a lot... and also have a strong analytical side (I think a lot about my own mind, people and the environment around me, social issues, etc).
-I get along well with people who have a nice balance of head and heart (not looking for uncurious minds, nor an inconsiderate, flippant, smart-ass hipster fag).
+I daydream and feel a lot... and also have a strong analytical side (I think a lot about my own mind, people and the world around me, social issues, politics, etc).
+I get along well with people who have a nice balance of head and heart (not looking for uncurious minds, nor a flippant, smart-ass with little emotional intelligence).

-I tend to be quite affected by the energy and environment around me, so I like to spend as much time as possible amongst fulfilling company and in beautiful/inspiring places (i.e. parks and wilderness, concerts and community arts festivals, independent bookstores/cafes, farmers markets, etc).
+I tend to be quite affected by the energy and environment around me, so I like to spend as much time as possible amongst fulfilling company and in beautiful/inspiring places (i.e. especially parks and wilderness, also concerts and arts festivals, independent bookstores/cafes, farmers markets, etc).

 TOUCH and sex are vital to me, as is physical exercise like biking or swimming.